 Paper coating is applied during the manufacturing process.
 This means your ink goes on top of whatever coating you choose.

-Print Ninja describes pretty much all you need to know about the different coatings here but to summarize, in comics there are three main paper coating types:
+Print Ninja describes pretty much all you need to know about the different coatings here but to summarise, in comics there are three main paper coating types: